 Excretion in Amphioxus:

 The excretory system consists of segmented “kidneys” containing protonephridia.
-Absence of nephrons.
-Segmented gonads are found.
+There is absence of nephrons.
+In lancelets segmented gonads are found.

 Reproduction in Amphioxus:

 - These are gonochoric means consisting of two sexes.
 They reproduce through external fertilization.

 - numerous segmented gonads are found in them.

 - They reproduce only during their spawning season, which varies slightly between species, usually in the spring and summer months.